Advent 2: Blessing To The Whole World

 It started with one man

-If you are not on a Bible plan where you read through the whole Bible every year then you need to be.
-And when you read through the Bible you need to not allow yourself to become numb to some of your favorite Bible stories like Father Abraham.
-Sure we know that, “many sons had father Abraham” but it is really important that we pause and reflect on what a crazy turn of events this is because the Creator of the universe singles out one man with whom to have this covenant relationship.
+If you are not on a Bible plan where you read through the whole Bible every year, then you need to be.
+And when you read through the Bible, you need not allow yourself to become numb to some of your favorite Bible stories like Father Abraham.
+Sure we know that “many sons had Father Abraham,” but it is really important that we pause and reflect on what a crazy turn of events this is because the Creator of the universe singles out one man with whom to have this covenant relationship.

 Covenants, Testaments, and Promises